muldjord/occurity/README.md

 ##### Brightness calibration
 DISCLAIMER!!!
 This is only a guideline: Using a lux meter pushed up against the monitor surface, you should have a readout of about 260 lux.
 Hence the need for a monitor that is capable of a high brightness level.

+##### Power delivery
+A useful feature to look out for when choosing a monitor is the support for USB-C PD (Power Delivery).
+With this feature there is a good chance you will be able to power the Raspberry Pi directly from the monitor using a USB-C cable.
+This removes the need for a separate Raspberry Pi power supply making the entire solution more self-contained.

 ##### Tested working with the following monitor
 * 24" AOC Basic-line 24B3CF2